Judy Matheson

-Judy Matheson (27 August 1945) is a British actress notable for her appearances in several horror films in the 1970s.
+Judy Matheson (born 27 August 1945) is a British actress notable for her appearances in several horror films in the 1970s.
 She also appeared in many other films and television series.

 Career

 After drama school, Matheson began her career in 1967 with the Bristol Old Vic Theatre Company with which she toured the United States, including a season on Broadway, and Canada, followed by Europe and Israel, in three of Shakespeare's plays, the highlight of which was Sir Tyrone Guthrie's production of Measure for Measure.